Onekila/Onekila.github.io/Resume.md

 - Knowledgeable in front-end web development technologies such as HTML,CSS and JavaScript

 **Projects**
-- Developed a food ingredient website using HTML,CSS and JavaScript
+- Developed a food recipe search website using HTML,CSS and JavaScript
 - Created a mobile application using Java and Android Studio that allows users to take quiz and review courses

 **Contatct Information:**